masukomi/JekyllMail/README.md

 For example If you attached flag.jpg to a post sent on July 4th 2012 it would be stored in <images_dir>/2012/07/04/flag.jpg

-*Eventually* JekyllMail will look for the image tags in your document that reference the image filename and update them to point to the correct published file path.
-For example it would convert \!\[alt text\]\(flag.jpg\) in a Markdown document to  \!\[alt text\]\(http://path/to/images/dir/2012/07/04/flag.jpg\). **But** for the moment you're going to have to manually reference the easily predictable location where it will be stored.
+JekyllMail will look for the image tags in your document that reference the image filename and update them to point to the correct published file path.
+For example it will convert \!\[alt text\]\(flag.jpg\) in a Markdown document to  \!\[alt text\]\(http://path/to/images/dir/2012/07/04/flag.jpg\).
+Textile and HTML posts are also supported.

+In pracitce this simply means that if you insert a \!\[alt text\]\(flag.jpg\) tag and attach an image named flag.jpg to the same email everything will show up as expected in your post even though JekyllMail has moved that image off to a dated subdirectory (just like the post).

 ## Configuration ##
 If you're using Jekyll you're using git.
 JekyllMail is configured via its own section of you global [git config](http://kernel.org/pub/software/scm/git/docs/git-config.html).